stackotter/swift-bundler/README.md

 If you have an app made with Swift Bundler, I'd love to hear about it!
 Just open an issue or submit a PR to add it to the list.

-- [Delta Client](https://github.com/stackotter/delta-client) — A 'Minecraft: Java Edition' compatible Minecraft client written from scratch in Swiftr
+- [Delta Client](https://github.com/stackotter/delta-client) — A 'Minecraft: Java Edition' compatible Minecraft client written from scratch in Swift